suromark/CamSlider-AnalogStick/README.md

 # Camera Slider with stepper motor drive and analog stick control

 * Using Bresenham multi-dimensional as illustrated at http://members.chello.at/easyfilter/bresenham.html
 * Analog-Stick-Version - No auto-range at startup.
-All positions are user responsibility.
+No endstops.
+NO SAFETY.
+All positions and motions are user responsibility.
 * Microcontrollers supported:
   * Arduino Nano or clone
   * ESP32 breakout board e.g. Doit Devkit